MesfinGithinji/Cloud_Uploader_CLI/README.md

 4. **Service Principal with Correct RBAC**: Create a service principal with the appropriate role-based access control (RBAC) permissions.
 The principal should have password-based access for login.
 Instructions for creating a service principal and assigning roles can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

+5. **Understanding of Azure CLI Commands**: Users should have a basic understanding of Azure CLI commands to effectively use this script.
+If you are not familiar with Azure CLI and the relevant commands used in this script, take time and learn more about them from the [official documentation](https://docs.microsoft.com/en-us/cli/azure/).

 ### Usage

 To use the Cloud Uploader CLI Tool, follow these steps: